 He was in the team that went to England in 1974.
 Christopher Martin-Jenkins doesn’t mention this fact in his book.
 He scored 293 runs in six first-class matches but was not chosen for any of the three Tests.
 His international career was all over.

 Aftab Gul who played also for the Service Industries without being employed with them scored 6,179 runs in 101 first-class matches in a career that lasted until 1977-78.
 He ran up an average of 36.77 and hit 11 centuries of which his highest was 140 for Punjab University against Combined University in Lahore in 1973-74.
 He also held 48 catches and captured 14 wickets at 34.50 runs apiece.

-He reflected his caliber in a record during a brief one day career lasted from 1975-76 to 1980-81.
+He reflected his caliber in a record during a brief one-day career that lasted from 1975-76 to 1980-81.
 In nine matches he hammered 477 runs at the domestic level an average of 59.62.
 These included three hundred and a fifty and he scored almost at a strike rate of 100.

-Aftab Gul is still in the business as a reasonably successful lawyer.
-After, having spent some ten years in exile. he has matured and sobered down with age and lives in the Islamabad.
+Aftab Gul is still in business as a reasonably successful lawyer.
+After, having spent some ten years in exile. he has matured and sobered down with age and lives in Islamabad.